 - Teach and re-teach.
 It’s so tempting to re-fold that shirt your daughter left a little lumpy.
 But, instead grab a different shirt, and show her how to fold it correctly — again and again.
 Let her re-fold that shirt and try again.
 Stepping in and re-doing your child’s less-than-perfect work will not only discourage them but stifle the learning process.
 Same thing with cooking.
 It’s so easy to shoo your kids out of the kitchen, but there is so much to learn!
 Yes, it is quicker without the munchkins around, but let them crack a few eggs and sift the flour.
 They are learning so many skills that will help them become more independent in their character!

 - Let go of perfection.
 Sure your sink is shinier when you clean it, but don’t let that prohibit your kids from gaining independence.
 Accept that you are in the parenting stage of life, and your home will not look like a magazine.
 Yes, it is clean, but your compulsive or over-perfection habits need to stop.
 Enjoy the imperfection of your kids while enjoying the progress they are making.
 One day you will be amazed at how clean and perfectly they do accomplish tasks!
 Want to know a secret?
 My girls can now fold clothes better than me!
 It was something they wanted to succeed in.
 They paid close attention, and with a lot of practice are now the meanest laundry-folders in town!

 - Praise accomplishments.
 When your child does learn something new, don’t overlook it.
 Praise him for the Christmas song he learned on the trumpet.
 Praise your daughter for the five page essay she wrote on families.
 Praising a child will only deepen their desire to become more independent and successful.

 How have you encouraged your kids to become more independent?
 What life-skills are they learning now?
-We would love to hear about it in the comments section!
+We would love to hear about it on social media!